ansible/ansible-builder/docs/index.rst

 - all Ansible Collections (anything installed with ``ansible-galaxy``)
 - other items to download, install, or configure

 Ansible Builder reads the ``execution_environment.yml`` file and can execute two separate steps.
-The first step is to create a containerfile and a build context.
+The first step is to create a Containerfile and a build context.
 The second step is to run a containerization tool (Podman or Docker) to build an image.
 You can use ``ansible-builder build`` to run both steps.
 Or you can use ``ansible-builder create`` to run only the first step.
 For more details, read through the :ref:`Usage:CLI Usage`.

 Collection Developers
 ^^^^^^^^^^^^^^^^^^^^^

-When Ansible Builder installs Collections into an Execution Environment, it also installs each Collection's dependencies.
+When Ansible Builder installs Collections into an execution environment, it also installs each Collection's dependencies.
 You can learn to correctly declare dependencies for your collection from the :ref:`collection_metadata:Collection-level Metadata` page.

 .. toctree::